A Comprehensive Survey on Deep Graph Representation Learning: Graph Transformer

 This section introduces Transformer-based approaches for graph representation learning and we provide the summary as follows:

 \begin{itemize} \item \textbf{Techniques.} Graph Transformer methods modify two fundamental techniques in Transformer, attention operation and positional encoding, to enhance its ability to encode graph data.
-Typically, they introduce fully-connected attention to model long-distance relationship, utilize shortest path and Laplacian eigenvectors to break 1-WL bottleneck, and separate points and edges belonging to different classes to avoid over-mixing problem.
+Typically, they introduce fully connected attention to model long-distance relationships, utilize shortest path and Laplacian eigenvectors to break 1-WL bottleneck, and separate points and edges belonging to different classes to avoid over-mixing problems.

 \item \textbf{Challenges and Limitations.} Though Graph Transformers achieve encouraging performance, they still face two major challenges.
 The first challenge is the computational cost of the quadratic attention mechanism and shortest path calculation.
 These operations require significant computing resources and can be a bottleneck, particularly for large graphs.
 The second is the reliance of Transformer-based models on large amounts of data for stable performance.
 It poses a challenge when dealing with problems that lack sufficient data, especially for few-shot and zero-shot settings.